-- Define key terms and common pathologies related to the cardiovascular system. - Analyze cardiovascular procedures and surgeries, and where in CPT to locate relevant codes. - Define and understand key terms and procedures associated with the digestive tract. - Describe anatomy associated with procedures performed on the digestive tract. - Assign appropriate CPT surgery codes from the digestive subsection. - Describe the anatomy and function of the urinary system and male reproductive system. - Demonstrate appropriate use of modifiers. - Explain ICD-10-CM and HCPCS Level II codes and coding guidelines as they apply to the systems covered in this course.
+- Define key terms and common pathologies related to the cardiovascular system. - Analyze cardiovascular procedures and surgeries, and where in CPT to locate relevant codes. - Define and understand key terms and procedures associated with the digestive tract. - Describe anatomy associated with procedures performed on the digestive tract. - Describe basic anatomy and functions of the hemic and lymphatic systems, and the mediastinum and diaphragm. - Review diagnoses common to the hemic and lymphatic systems, and the mediastinum and diaphragm. - Assign appropriate CPT surgery codes from the digestive subsection. - Describe the anatomy and function of the urinary system and male reproductive system. - Demonstrate appropriate use of modifiers. - Explain ICD-10-CM and HCPCS Level II codes and coding guidelines as they apply to the systems covered in this course.